Responsibility for policy: Chief Pilot

 - Other Occurrences (e.g. bird strike) that concern the safety of drone operations should be reported to the Civil Aviation Authority of New Zealand in order to facilitate data gathering and analysis.

-- All drone-related accidents or incidents, even those that do not meet the Civil Aviation Authority of New Zealand’s minimum mandatory reporting requirements, must be reported in accordance with the University’s Reporting of Accidents and Incidents Policy and be notified to the Chief Pilot as soon as practicable.
+- All drone-related accidents or incidents, even those that do not meet the Civil Aviation Authority of New Zealand’s minimum mandatory reporting requirements, must be reported through the online Accident Report Form in accordance with the University’s procedures for reporting accidents and incidents and be notified to the Chief Pilot as soon as practicable.

 Responsibility for monitoring compliance